gitlabhq/gitlabhq/doc/ci/environments.md

 - The environment's name with a link to its deployments
 - The last deployment ID number and who performed it
-- The build ID of the last deployment with its respective job name
+- The job ID of the last deployment with its respective job name
 - The commit information of the last deployment such as who committed, to what branch and the Git SHA of the commit
 - The exact time the last deployment was performed